boringops-hq/boringops-hq.github.io/index.md

 Infra isn’t supposed to be exciting.
 Excitement means outages, drama, and late-night calls.
 Boring is predictable.
 Boring is stable.
 Boring is the soil innovation grows in.

-That’s what BoringOps is: the discipline of making systems so dull they disappear, leaving teams free to build what matters.
+BoringOps is the discipline of making systems so dull they disappear, leaving teams free to build what matters.

 <p/>